Globski/quiz-topic/quiz-css_styling/multiple_choice_questions_2.md

-# Question: Which CSS properties directly control the dimensions of elements?
+# Question: Which CSS properties directly control the dimensions

----